-Schneider Electric is the global specialist in energy management, offering integrated solutions across multiple market segments, including leadership positions in energy and infrastructure, industrial processes, building automation, and data centers/networks, as well as a broad presence in residential applications.
-Focused on making energy safe, reliable, efficient, productive and green, the company's 110,000 plus employees achieved sales of more than $26 billion in 2010 and have an active commitment to help individuals and organizations "Make the most of their energy."
-Schneider Electric also has a long history of understanding customer needs and bringing market innovation to meet these needs, in part, by developing programs that help promotes collaboration between academia, government and the business community in providing needed energy management education, including a free, on-line, vendor-neutral education tool called the Energy University.
+Schneider Electric is a global specialist in energy management, offering integrated solutions across multiple market segments, including leadership positions in energy and infrastructure, industrial processes, building automation, and data centers/networks, as well as a broad presence in residential applications.
+Focused on making energy safe, reliable, efficient, productive, and green, the company's 110,000 plus employees achieved sales of more than $26 billion in 2010 and have an active commitment to help individuals and organizations "Make the most of their energy."
+Schneider Electric also has a long history of understanding customer needs and bringing market innovation to meet these needs, in part, by developing programs that help promotes collaboration between academia, government, and the business community in providing needed energy management education, including a free, on-line, vendor-neutral education tool called the Energy University.

 PORTFOLIO-WIDE LEADERSHIP COMMITMENTS

 20% reduction in Energy Intensity

 SCHNEIDER ELECTRIC IS PARTICIPATING IN THE FOLLOWING DOE PROGRAMS: